Primary hypertriglyceridemias (hyperlipidemia type IV according to the Fredrickson classification) can be divided as follows:

 Chylomicronemia syndrome is a severe hypertriglyceridemia that can be divided into two primary forms: monogenic and polygenic chylomicronemia.
 Monogenic chylomicronemia is a very rare, autosomal recessive inherited condition of chylomicron metabolism (also called familial chylomicronemic syndrome or hyperchylomicronemic syndrome; formerly type I hyperlipidemia), which occurs in childhood or adolescence.
 It is often caused by homozygous or combined heterozygous pathogenic variants in the LPL gene or its cofactors APOC2, APOA5, GPIHBP1 or LMF1.
 These genes play an important role in triglyceride catabolism.
 The disease is characterized by extremely high serum triglyceride concentrations (up to 30,000 mg/dl) and the serum has a milky-creamy appearance.
 The diagnosis is usually made in connection with recurrent pancreatitis (differential diagnosis: hereditary pancreatitis).
 Eruptive xanthomas and hepatomegaly are further frequent clinical manifestations; a history of lactose intolerance in childhood is often reported.
 The therapy for pancreatic conditions consists of a low-fat diet and alcohol abstinence.
 In particularly severe cases lipid apheresis is indicated.
 Secondary causes such as liver and kidney diseases, alcohol abuse, pancreatitis and diabetes mellitus, which can disturb an existing moderate hypertriglyceridemia, should be excluded beforehand.
 Polygenic chylomicronemia (also called mixed dyslipidemia; formerly type V hyperlipidemia), is known as "late-onset" and occurs more frequently than the monogenic form.
 It is caused by the accumulation of several genetic factors and the previously mentioned secondary factors can have an additional negative influence on them.
 Here too, there is an increased risk of pancreatitis and in addition, the polygenic form can also be associated with an increased risk of cardiovascular disease.

 The hepatic enzyme lipoprotein lipase (Lpl), which is present on the endothelial cells of extrahepatic capillaries, plays an important role in the hydrolytic degradation of triglyceride-rich lipoproteins, especially chylomicrons.
 Severe hypertriglyceridemia is caused by homozygous or mixed heterozygous pathogenic variants in the LPL gene (LPL deficiency).
 Secondary Lpl deficiency can also be caused by pathogenic variants in the APOC2 gene (APOCII deficiency), which is the most important cofactor for Lpl.
-Furthermore, GPIHBP1 gene variants are described that lead to a defect in the lipoprotein lipase transporter glycosylphosphatidylinositol anchored high density lipoprotein-binding protein 1 (GPIHBP1), as well as LMF1 gene (lipase maturation factor-1) variants that are associated with a combined lipase deficiency, In rare cases, there are variants in the APOA5 gene that are involved in the hydrolysis of triglyceride rich lipoproteins by increasing Lpl activity.
+In other cases, GPIHBP1 gene variants that lead to a defect in the lipoprotein lipase transporter glycosylphosphatidylinositol anchored high density lipoprotein-binding protein 1 (GPIHBP1), as well as LMF1 gene (lipase maturation factor-1) variants that are associated with a combined lipase deficiency, are described.
+In rare cases, there are variants in the APOA5 gene that are involved in the hydrolysis of triglyceride rich lipoproteins by increasing Lpl activity.

 Blom et al. 2018, J Clin Lipidol 12:1234 / Stroes et al. 2017, Atheroscler Suppl 23:1 / Burnett et al. 2017, GeneReviews® [Internet], www.ncbi.nlm.nih.gov/books/NBK1308/ / Kassner et al. 2017, Der Internist 58:866 / Ramasamy 2016, Clin Chim Acta.
 454:143 / Brahm et Hegele 2015, Nat.
 Rev. Endocrinol 11:352